-The GLO was able to gather information regarding the impacts of the 2015 Floods, 2016 Floods, Hurricane Harvey, and the 2018 South Texas Floods; actions taken during and following the storms; and the risks and impacts on impacted communities.
+The GLO was able to gather information regarding the impacts of the 2015 and 2016 Floods and Hurricane Harvey; actions taken during and following the storms; and the risks and impacts on impacted communities.
 This Assessment includes specific details about needs in the eligible and most impacted and distressed communities.
 This includes risks to and impact on housing and infrastructure.